kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 **Shannon Entropy** is a way to **measure uncertainty or surprise** in a stream of data.

-Say you're reading a sentence, and every character is super predictable = like:
+Say you're reading a sentence, and every character is super predictable, like:

 ```
 AAAAAAAAAAAAAAA